Custodial Inspector Act 2016

 The purpose of this Act is to provide independent, proactive, preventative and systemic oversight of custodial centres by the Custodial Inspector.

-In this Act, unless the contrary intention appears correctional officer means a correctional officer within the meaning of the Corrections Act 1997;custodial centre means detainee means a person, other than a prisoner, who is lawfully held in a custodial centre;detention centre means a detention centre within the meaning of the Youth Justice Act 1997 ;Inspector means the Custodial Inspector appointed under section 5 ;mandatory inspection means an inspection carried out under section 13 ;occasional inspection and review means an inspection and review carried out under section 14 ;officer of the Inspector means a person who is appointed or employed under section 11 and includes a person to whom a function or power is delegated in accordance with section 10(b) ;prisoner means a person who is subject to an order of a court by which he or she is sentenced to a term of imprisonment and includes a person declared to be a dangerous criminal under section 19 of the Sentencing Act 1997 ;public authority has the same meaning as in the Ombudsman Act 1978 ;responsible Minister means (a) the Minister responsible for the custodial centre; or(b) in the case of services provided in a custodial centre, or action taken by a public authority, the Minister to whom the Department responsible for the provision of those services is responsible, or having administration of that authority or the enactment under which the action was taken;responsible Secretary means Secretary means the Secretary of the Department;State Service corrections employee means a person, other than a correctional officer, or probation officer, within the meaning of the Corrections Act 1997, who is appointed or employed pursuant to section 5(2) of that Act.
+In this Act, unless the contrary intention appears correctional officer means a correctional officer within the meaning of the Corrections Act 1997;custodial centre means detainee means a person, other than a prisoner, who is lawfully held in a custodial centre;detention centre means a detention centre within the meaning of the Youth Justice Act 1997 ;Inspector means the Custodial Inspector appointed under section 5 ;mandatory inspection means an inspection carried out under section 13 ;occasional inspection and review means an inspection and review carried out under section 14 ;officer of the Inspector means a person who is appointed or employed under section 11 and includes a person to whom a function or power is delegated in accordance with section 10(b) ;[Section 4 Amended by No. 2 of 2021, Sched.
+2, Applied:13 Dec 2021] prisoner means a person who is subject to an order of a court by which he or she is sentenced to a term of imprisonment and includes a person who is a dangerous criminal within the meaning of the Dangerous Criminals and High Risk Offenders Act 2021 ;public authority has the same meaning as in the Ombudsman Act 1978 ;responsible Minister means (a) the Minister responsible for the custodial centre; or(b) in the case of services provided in a custodial centre, or action taken by a public authority, the Minister to whom the Department responsible for the provision of those services is responsible, or having administration of that authority or the enactment under which the action was taken;responsible Secretary means Secretary means the Secretary of the Department;State Service corrections employee means a person, other than a correctional officer, or probation officer, within the meaning of the Corrections Act 1997, who is appointed or employed pursuant to section 5(2) of that Act.

 (1) The Governor may appoint a person as Custodial Inspector.(2) Schedule 1 has effect with respect to the Inspector and his or her appointment.